aerogear/graphql-testx/CONTRIBUTING.md

 # Contributing to GraphQL Testx

-First of all, thank you for your interest in contributing to the project :heart_eyes::tada:
+Thank you for your interest in contributing to the GraphQL-TestX project :heart_eyes::tada:

 The following is a set of guidelines for contributing to **GraphQL Testx**.